County Antrim: Transport

-Air
+Airports

-Northern Ireland's main airport, Belfast International Airport, at Aldergrove is in County Antrim.
+Northern Ireland's main airport, Belfast International Airport, at Aldergrove, is in County Antrim.
 Belfast International shares its runways with 38 Brigade Flying Station Aldergrove, which otherwise has its own facilities.
 It is the fifth-largest regional air cargo centre in the UK.
-There are regular services to Great Britain, Europe and North America.
+There are regular services to Great Britain, Europe, and North America.

 The region is also served by George Best Belfast City Airport, a mile east of Belfast city centre on the County Down side of the city, which was renamed in 2006 in honour of footballer George Best.

 Rail

 The main Translink Northern Ireland Railways routes are the major line between Belfast, Antrim, Ballymena, Coleraine and Derry, Belfast to Carrickfergus and Larne, the port for Stranraer in Scotland and Coleraine to Portrush.

 Sea

 Two of Northern Ireland's main ports are in County Antrim, Larne and Belfast.

 Ferries sail from Larne Harbour to destinations including Cairnryan in Scotland.

 The Port of Belfast is Northern Ireland's principal maritime gateway, serving the Northern Ireland economy and increasingly that of the Republic of Ireland.
 It is a major centre of industry and commerce and has become established as the focus of logistics activity for Northern Ireland.
-Around two-thirds of Northern Ireland's seaborne trade, and a quarter of that for Ireland as a whole is handled at the port, which receives over 6,000 vessels each year.
+Around two-thirds of Northern Ireland's seaborne trade, and a quarter of that for Ireland as a whole, is handled at the port, which receives over 6,000 vessels each year.